-As dementia gets worse communication becomes a problem.
+As dementia gets worse, communication becomes a problem.
 You may find that the person seems deaf at times.
 Deafness may be the problem, but it is also likely that the person hears but does not understand.

 Dementia slows people down in their ability to take things in and make sense of what they hear.
-Some people may have difficulty finding the right words for what they want to say.
+Some people may have difficulty finding the right words for what they want to say and may be unable to understand certain words.
 They may also begin to lose track of what they are saying in the middle of a sentence.
 It becomes harder to hold a conversation.
 This can be very frustrating for both people with dementia and carers.
 A referral to a speech and language therapist can often help to improve or maintain their speech and ability to communicate.